hellowac/mapnik-wiki-zh-cn/Postgis-async.md

 ```
     For each layer
+       For each style attached to the layer
          Query the features from the layer
          Wait for the features...
-       For each feature in this layer
+         For each feature in this layer for given style
-           Draw the feature
+             For each matching rule draw the feature
 ```
 In this case, the renderer spends a lot of time waiting for PostGIS to perform the query that will feed with features.